AleksBL/Block_TD_block_sparse/README.md

 print(D.TrProd(D))
 ```

-###The block_sparse class can only really do matrix-multiplication and traces.
+the block_sparse class can only do matrix-multiplication and traces (and maybe more more if anybody asks).
-###Matrices should be have a lot of zeros for this to be efficient, as the for python-for loops will become apparent if there are
+Matrices should be have a lot of zeros for this to be efficient, as the python-for loops will become apparent if there are
-###many nonzero entries
+many nonzero entries

 ## The "Block-tridiagonal" part